 The New Britain Industrial Museum collects, preserves and exhibits items representing more than 200 years of New Britain innovation and invention.

-From 19th century hooks & eyes to 21st century ERA Cobra Cars the museum serves as a bridge between New Britain’s past and present and provides inspiration for the future.
+From 19th century hooks & eyes to 21st century ERA Cobra Cars the museum and its collection serve as a bridge between New Britain’s past and present and provides inspiration for the future.

-New Britain’s impact has been, and continues to be, felt far beyond its borders – the products and processes produced and invented here continue to influence new patents and innovations worldwide and very few of the items we use or wear everyday could have been created without a machine or a part or a concept that originated in New Britain.
-Most of the major factories exported their goods around the world, had plants in Europe and South America and almost all of them had showrooms and warehouses in New York and other major American cities.
+New Britain’s impact has been, and continues to be, felt far beyond its borders and very few of the items we use or wear everyday could have been created without a machine, or a part, or a concept that originated in New Britain.
+In fact, for most of the 20th Century every American came into contact with at least one New Britain Product a day; it was either made here, had a part in it that was made here or was made on a New Britain machine.

 FROM THE CHAIRMAN